charltonaustin/blog-entries/unpublished/what-does-it-mean-to-write-ethical-code.md

 ## Conclusion
-This is a tricky and difficult subject. it is something that professionals everywhere should spend time thinking about.
+This is a tricky and difficult subject.
+It is something that professionals everywhere should spend time thinking about.
 Software engineers, like scientists and other professionals who have gone before them, have a responsibility to society to be thoughtful about the code they write and what it might do.